UC Santa Barbara Bren School of Environmental Science and Management

-The Bren School of Environmental Science & Management is the graduate environmental studies school of the University of California, Santa Barbara.
+The UC Santa Barbara Bren School of Environmental Science and Management is the graduate environmental studies school of the University of California, Santa Barbara.

 The mission of the Bren School is to play a leading role in researching environmental issues, identifying and solving environmental problems, and training research scientists and environmental-management professionals.

 History

-In 1991, recognizing the need for a graduate school dedicated to the study of the environment, the Regents of the University of California established the School of Environmental Science & Management at UC Santa Barbara.
+In 1991, recognizing the need for a graduate school dedicated to the study of the environment, the Regents of the University of California established the School of Environmental Science and Management at UC Santa Barbara.

 In 1994, Jeff Dozier became the school's first dean.
 In 1995, the first faculty were appointed, and in 1996 the first master's students were admitted, receiving their degrees in 1998.
 In 2000, the first PhD students were admitted.
 The first PhD degrees were awarded in 2002.

-In 1997, the school received a major gift from the Donald Bren Foundation to provide funding for endowed faculty chairs, faculty scholars, visiting lecturers, conferences, and student support.
-In recognition of the gift, the school was renamed the Bren School of Environmental Science & Management.
+In 1997, the school received a US$15 million gift from the Donald Bren Foundation and was renamed the Bren School of Environmental Science and Management.

 In 2002, Bren Hall was completed, providing the school with the facilities and the physical focus it retains to this day.

 In 2020, the Bren School launched the Master of Environmental Data Science program and admitted the first cohort of MEDS students.

 Degree programs

-The Bren School offers Master of Environmental Data Science (MEDS), Master of Environmental Science & Management (MESM), and Doctor of Philosophy (Ph.D.) degrees.
+The Bren School offers Master of Environmental Data Science (MEDS), Master of Environmental Science & Management (MESM), and Doctor of Philosophy (PhD) degrees.

 Master of Environmental Data Science

 The Bren School's Master of Environmental Data Science (MEDS) degree is an 11-month program focused on using data science to advance solutions to environmental problems.

 Students complete a capstone project during their last two quarters of the program.
-Students collaborate with real-world clients - which may be internal clients (Bren School faculty, other UCSB researchers) or outside clients from industry, government, or non-government organizations - in teams of 3-4 students to build real world experience and skills to solve environmental problems using data science.
+Students collaborate with real-world clients—which may be internal clients (Bren School faculty, other UCSB researchers) or outside clients from industry, government, or non-government organizations–in teams of 3–4 students to build real world experience and skills to solve environmental problems using data science.